dotnet/csharpstandard/standard/attributes.md

 - The conditional method shall have a return type of `void`.
 - The conditional method shall not be marked with the `override` modifier.
 A conditional method can be marked with the `virtual` modifier, however.
 Overrides of such a method are implicitly conditional, and shall not be explicitly marked with a `Conditional` attribute.
 - The conditional method shall not be an implementation of an interface method.
 Otherwise, a compile-time error occurs.
-- The parameters of the conditional method shall not have the `out` modifier.
+- The parameters of the conditional method shall not be output parameters.

 In addition, a compile-time error occurs if a delegate is created from a conditional method.